aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

      - adds a local account specific VPC, in us-east-1, in the account MyUnClass and connects it to the us-east-1 TGW (i.e. shares TGW)
        - local account VPC set to use central endpoints, associates appropriate centralized hosted zones to VPC (also creates 5 local endpoints)
      - adds a VGW for DirectConnect to the perimeter VPC
+     - adds the 3rd AZ in ca-central-1 (MAD & ADC in AZ a & b)

 ## 1.2. **Deployment Customizations**

 - The sample configuration files are provided as single, all encompassing, json files.
 The Accelerator also supports both splitting the config file into multiple component files and configuration files built using YAML instead of json.
 This is documented [here](./multi-file-config-capabilities.md)

-- The sample configuration files do not include the full range of supported configuration file parameters and values, additional configuration file parameters and values can be found [here](../../reference-artifacts/config-sample-snippets/sample_snippets.md)
+- The sample configuration files do not include the full range of supported configuration file parameters and values, additional configuration file parameters and values can be found [here](../../reference-artifacts/SAMPLE_CONFIGS/sample_snippets.md)

 - The Accelerator is provided with a sample 3rd party configuration file to demonstrate automated deployment of 3rd party firewall technologies.
 Given the code is vendor agnostic, this process should be able to be leveraged to deploy other vendors firewall appliances.
 When and if other options become available, we will add them here as well.
-  - Automated firewall configuration [customization](../../reference-artifacts/config-sample-snippets/firewall_file_available_variables.md) possibilities
+  - Automated firewall configuration [customization](../../reference-artifacts/SAMPLE_CONFIGS/firewall_file_available_variables.md) possibilities
   - Sample Fortinet Fortigate firewall config [file](../../reference-artifacts/Third-Party/firewall-example.txt)

 ## 1.3.
 Other Configuration File Hints and Tips